omerwe/S-PCGC/README.md

 6. S-PCGC supports many more options than shown here.
 For a full list and explanations, please type ```python <file_name> --help```

+# Additional information

 <br><br>
-# Obtaining reference panel and annotation files
+## Obtaining reference panel and annotation files

 S-PCGC is fully compatible with the S-LDSC input format.
 It requires two pieces of information also used by S-LDSC:
 1. Functional annotation files.
 We recommend using the Baseline-LD 2.0 model [(Gazal et al. 2017)](https://www.nature.com/articles/ng.3954).
 You can download it by typing: